 I beseech you, in the bowels of Christ, think it possible you may be mistaken. - Oliver Cromwell

-A lot of current politics, if not all, is a dialogue between Kant and Nietzsche.
+A lot of current politics is a dialogue between Kant and Nietzsche.

 But it is open to critiques.
 For one thing, how should we respond to defection from the other party?
 Well, Jesus says, by turning the other cheek.
-But is this always optimal in the presence of bad people?
-If you always cooperate in prisoner’s dilemma, because that’s what you think should be the universal law, then you expose yourself to maximum exploitation by defectors.
-Maybe you even maximally incentivize them.
+But is this always ideal given the existence of bad people?
+If you always cooperate in prisoner’s dilemma, because that’s what you think should be the universal law, then you expose yourself to exploitation by defectors.
+Maybe you even maximally incentivize defection.
 So maybe the universal law really should be tit-for-tat?
-Or some mixed strategy that leads to cooperation if everyone cooperates?
+Or some mixed strategy that leads to maximum cooperation if most people are boundedly strategic and boundedly altruistic?
 1

-Another critique of Kant’s categorical imperative is that it doesn’t get you to specific guidance for personal action, or policy / coordination problems, without a complete, valid world model.
+Another critique of Kant’s categorical imperative is that it’s not sufficient by itself to solve personal choices, or policy / coordination problems, without a complete, valid world model.
 Should people wear masks and be vaccinated?
-This turns out to depend a lot on what you think the facts on the ground are.
+That depends on what you think the facts on the ground are.
 If some people think COVID is just a cold, and vaccines are a Bill Gates mind-control plot, it’s going to be hard to get everyone to agree to cooperate.
-You see others defect and ask why you should inconvenience yourself with a mask that mostly helps other people, and it all goes tits-up.
+You see other people defect and ask why you should inconvenience yourself with a mask that mostly helps other people, and it all goes to hell.